How Digital Activism and Organizing Inspired Brazil’s #MeToo Movement

 Marielle’s race also ran counter to the history of underrepresentation of women in the national and local legislatures of Brazil.
 Although women made great strides forward in health and educational attainment after the birth of the modern women’s movement in the 1970s—ultimately winning equality with men under the Brazilian constitution that was ratified after a series of coups and military dictatorships in 1988, and electing their first female head of state in 2010—they continue to face discrimination and underrepresentation in the economic and political sphere.
 Today, Brazil ranks only 92nd out of 153 countries on the World Economic Forum’s Global Gender Gap index, in part because of the continued dominance of men in positions of power.
 At the time of Marielle’s campaign, elective office was especially elusive for Black women, who comprised nearly a third of the Brazilian population but held only 3 percent of state and federal elected positions.

 In this context, Marielle’s run was improbable; her staff predicted she would earn about seven thousand votes at best, eking out a respectable loss.
 Instead, that October, she won nearly fifty thousand votes in a landslide, receiving the fifth-highest vote total of the fifty-one candidates elected and besting more than fifteen hundred others, due in part to outreach to marginalized populations and the overwhelming turnout of women voters.
 “People used to look at her and say, ‘She represents me,’” remembered Anielle Franco, Marielle’s sister. “‘That’s me right there in the public arena.’”
-Marielle’s election was a warning shot, signaling the growing power of women’s voices in Brazil and around the world—and threatening those desperate to preserve the status quo.“They really wanted to talk about it—almost as if sharing their story would help them take power over what had happened.”
+Marielle’s election was a warning shot, signaling the growing power of women’s voices in Brazil and around the world—and threatening those desperate to preserve the status quo.

 The activism that fueled Marielle’s rise was ignited by the Brazilian #MeToo movement, which had begun back in 2013, long before the hashtag campaign was popularized in the United States, and had birthed a season of political activism known as the Women’s Spring.
 As in other countries, this new wave began online—sparked, in this case, by a 28-year-old journalist in São Paulo named Juliana de Faria.
 Juliana had faced sexual harassment throughout her life, in childhood and in the workplace.
 But she could not persuade the newspapers or women’s magazines for which she wrote to publish stories on the topic.
 The editors—almost all white men—insisted that “women don’t want to read about these issues,” she recalled during an interview in a bustling coworking space in downtown São Paulo.